numalariamodeling/hbhi-nigeria-publication-2021/README.md

 Four scripts are provided for replicating archetype-level seasonality calibrations

-1. [Helper.py] (https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/seasonality_calibration_by_ds/Helpers.py): Include a function for setting priors on monthly habitats and another function for importing and processing facility-level incidence data from the Rapid Impact Assessment (RIA) study conducted by the NMEP.
+1. [Helper.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/seasonality_calibration_by_ds/Helpers.py): Include a function for setting priors on monthly habitats and another function for importing and processing facility-level incidence data from the Rapid Impact Assessment (RIA) study conducted by the NMEP.
 Incidence data is used to compare simulated incidence

-2.[seasonality_calib.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/seasonality_calibration_by_ds/seasonality_calib.py): Contains a functions and scripts for calibrating seasonality
+2. [seasonality_calib.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/seasonality_calibration_by_ds/seasonality_calib.py): Contains a functions and scripts for calibrating seasonality

 3. [grab_best_plots.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/seasonality_calibration_by_ds/grab_best_plots.py): Function and script for obtaining the best fitting archetypal seasonality plots and their values.

 4. [replot_seasonality_best_fit.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/seasonality_calibration_by_ds/replot_seasonality_best_fit.py): Classes and functions for plotting the best archetype seasonality fits, their corresponding incidence values, and 95% confidence intervals.

-Data inputs to the calibration - demographics and air temperature per LGA are provided here.
+Data inputs to the calibration - demographics and air temperature per LGA are provided [here](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/tree/main/simulation_inputs/demographics_and%20climate_files).
 RIA and LGA population data is available from the NMEP on request.

 3. Click on "Run App" and the application will launch resembling the online version [here](https://ifeomaozo.shinyapps.io/hbhi-nigeria/).